 Mildred Louise Steidley, age 91 years, of Jefferson City, Mo., passed away Wednesday, October 16, 2019 at Moniteau Care Center in California, Mo.

-To send flowers in memory of Mildred L. Steidley, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mildred L. Steidley, please visit our Heartfelt Sympathies Store.

 Mildred was born July 20, 1928 in Springdale, Ar., the daughter of Joseph and Sophia (Scribner) Turner.
 She was married on December 30, 1950 to Edward Daniel Steidley who preceded her in death on November 23, 2007.

 Mildred was a homemaker for the majority of her life and took great pride in caring for her family.
 She helped her husband on their farm near Grove Springs, Mo. for many years.
 From that experience on the farm, Mildred had an incredible work ethic and was never afraid to milk a cow, plant the vegetable garden or her favorite flowers, and help with any other daily task.
 She was an amazing cook and made sure none of her kids ever went hungry, especially making sure to bake a nice dessert for many of their meals.

 In her free time, she was an avid reader and loved to sew.
 She was proud to belong to a Quilting Group many years ago and she continued to quilt throughout her life.
 Many of her quilts were given to family and friends as a gift.
 She was fond of animals and there was always a dog near on the farm.
 Her favorite was Tinkerbell and she considered her part of their family.